8 Drinks in Fiji You Have to Try© FijiPocketGuide.com

 drinks-in-fiji-wine© NZPocketGuide.com

 As a major bottled water brand distributed around the world, chances are that you have already tried Fiji Water.
 But why not try Fiji Water when you are as close to the spring water source as you’re ever going to get?!
+Then again, it is bottled water, which is inherently terrible for the planet.
 As for drinking other water in Fiji, take a look at Can You Drink the Water in Fiji?

 Fiji-Water-drink© FijiPocketGuide.com